rossalv/CovidDashBoard/README.md

 # CovidDashBoard
-Dashboard to track Covid cases and deaths in 2020 \n Group project
+Dashboard to track Covid cases and deaths in 2020
+Group Project